marcus-4/SeedLab/README.md

 DEMO 1

 Added functioning code for Demo 1

-Includes motor code that can turn robot to specific angles, and move specific distances Includes comphuter vision code that can identify aruco market angle offset from camera plane all functioning perfectly :)
+Includes motor code that can turn robot to specific angles, and move specific distances

+Includes computer vision code that can identify aruco market angle offset from camera plane

+all functioning perfectly :)